-The potential for ecological and nature conservation impacts has been assessed in light of the habitats and species that are likely to be affected by the proposed scheme taking into account the latest 'Guidelines for Ecological Impact Assessment in the United Kingdom' published by the Institute of Ecology and Environmental Management (IEEM, 2006), the 'Guidelines for the Assessment of Ecological Impacts of National Road Schemes' (National Roads Authority, 2006) and the relevant EPA guidance with respect to EISs (EPA, 2002, 2003).
-As part of the assessment the significance of potential ecological impacts has been evaluated taking into account the following factors:
+The potential for ecological and nature conservation impacts has been assessed in the light of the habitats and species that are likely to be affected by the proposed scheme taking into account the latest 'Guidelines for Ecological Impact Assessment in the United Kingdom' published by the Institute of Ecology and Environmental Management (IEEM, 2006), the 'Guidelines for the Assessment of Ecological Impacts of National Road Schemes' (National Roads Authority, 2006) and the relevant EPA guidance with respect to EISs (EPA, 2002, 2003).

+As part of the assessment the significance of potential ecological impacts have been evaluated taking into account the following factors:

-- The magnitude of both positive and negative effects, as determined by intensity, frequency and by the effect extent in space and time; - The vulnerability of the habitat or species to the changes likely to arise from the proposed scheme; - The ability of the habitat, species or ecosystem to recover, considering both fragility and resilience; - The viability of component ecological elements and the integrity of ecosystem function, processes and favourable condition; - Value within a defined geographic frame of reference (national, regional or district); - The biodiversity value of affected species, populations, communities, habitats and ecosystems, considering aspects such as rarity, distinct sub-populations of a species, habitat diversity and connectivity, species-rich assemblages, and species distribution and extent; - Designated site and protected species status, and Priority Biodiversity Action Plan (BAP) or Habitat Action Plan (HAP) status.
+- The magnitude of both, positive and negative effects, as determined by intensity, frequency and by the effect extent in space and time; - The vulnerability of the habitat or species to the changes likely to arise from the proposed scheme; - The ability of the habitat, species or ecosystem to recover, considering both fragility and resilience; - The viability of component ecological elements and the integrity of ecosystem function, processes and favourable condition; - Value within a defined geographic frame of reference (national, regional or district); - The biodiversity value of affected species, populations, communities, habitats and ecosystems, considering aspects such as rarity, distinct sub-populations of a species, habitat diversity and connectivity, species-rich assemblages, and species distribution and extent; - Designated site and protected species status, and Priority Biodiversity Action Plan (BAP) or Habitat Action Plan (HAP) status.

 Significance is determined through consideration of these criteria.
 The value of the affected feature is used to determine the geographical scale at which the impact is significant (e.g. international, national, regional and local levels).
 The determination of significance is based on whether the impact will affect the integrity or conservation status of the species, habitat, site or ecosystem within a given geographical frame of reference.
-Residual impacts are considered to be either significant or insignificant (and negative or positive), after taking into account the zone of influence, mitigation measures and the confidence in predictions associated with the assessment.